 Trading each team’s pin has become a celebrated tradition for participants.

 As each state prepares to send athletes and supporters, they design a trading pin.
 These pins are intended to be traded with other teams with the goal of receiving all 58 team pins!
 Athletes end up sharing their transplant story with each one traded.
-Arizona’s pin was designed by Steve Woodward, friend of liver recipient and athlete, Steve Whitehead.
+Arizona’s pin was designed by Steve Woodward, a friend of liver recipient and athlete, Steve Whitehead.

-Join us as we support organ donors, donor families and transplant recipients at this amazing event and see if you can find all 58 pins!
+Join us as we support organ donors, donor families, and transplant recipients at this amazing event and see if you can find all 58 pins!

 Can someone donate their airline or car rental points to an athlete?

 The answer is YES!
 We registered an account with Southwest Airlines, Enterprise Car Rental, and Hilton.
 It is so easy to transfer points to the Team account.
 Then we use your donated points to purchase airline tickets or a rental car to travel to San Diego!
 Call 602-277-2661 or email email@example.com for more information.

 Do spectators need to register for the Transplant Games?

 The Transplant Games offer a large number of multi-faceted events.
 Most of the events and activities are open to the public (non-registered attendees) but there are some that are “additional fee” special events for which even registered guests must purchase tickets, and then there are events that are free but require tickets to gain entry (used for events with limited seating).
 Registering will also ensure transportation to and from events.
 If not registered they will have to schedule their own transportation needs.